institutional/grin-transfer/README.md

 ## Prerequisites

-1. **GRIN Library Directory** You should know your "library directory", or the path in GRIN where your books are made available.
+1. **GRIN Library Directory**: You should know your "library directory", or the path in GRIN where your books are made available.
 For example, given the URL https://books.google.com/libraries/Harvard/_all_books, the "library directory" is "Harvard."
 This value is case-sensitive.
-2. **GRIN Google Account** You should have credentials for the Google account that was given to a Google partner manager for access to GRIN.
+2. **GRIN Google Account**: You should have credentials for the Google account that was given to a Google partner manager for access to GRIN.
 This will be the same account that you use to log in to GRIN as a human.
-3. **GRIN archive decryption key** Book archives stored in GRIN are encrypted.
+3. **GRIN archive decryption key**: Book archives stored in GRIN are encrypted.
 You'll need your GPG decryption passphrase from Google.
 It will be a short text file containing random words.
-4. (Optional) We recommend you set up S3-like cloud storage to extract large collections.
+4. _(Optional)_ We recommend you set up S3-like cloud storage to extract large collections.
 GRIN-to-S3 will use those credentials to transfer decrypted book archives and metadata.
 For smaller collections, you can use any filesystem reachable from where you run this tool.

+### Set up OAuth2 client credentials

+The pipeline uses OAuth2 to authenticate with Google's GRIN interface.
+Before running any pipeline commands, you must configure authentication using your Google account credentials that have GRIN access.

+Using your **GRIN Google Account**:

+1. Go to https://console.developers.google.com and create a new project.
+2. Click the 'Credentials' tab.
+3. Select 'OAuth client ID' in the credential type dropdown.
+4. Click 'Configure consent screen'.
+5. Enter any name in the 'Product name' box, e.g. 'Scripted Access to GRIN’.
+6. Click 'Save'.
+7. There should now be a radio list titled 'Application type'.
+Click 'Other'.
+Enter any name.
+Click 'Create'.
+8. A dialog box should appear that has 'Here is your client ID' and 'Here is your client secret' boxes.
+Ignore this, just click 'OK'.
+9. Click the 'download' button to the right of the credentials.
+The button is a down arrow with a line under it.
+10. Move that file into your home directory at `.config/grin-to-s3/client_secret.json`

 ## Installation requirements